fzqneo/XCheatSheet/valgrind.md

 **memcheck** is the default tool used by Valgrind.
 It is intended to idendify memory related problems, which mainly include:

-+ Memory leak (e.g., `new` without `free`)
++ Memory leak (e.g., `malloc` without `free`, `new` without `delete`, etc.)
-+ Illegal access (e.g., "one past the end" access)
++ Illegal access (e.g., "one past the end" access, dangling pointer access)
++ Usage of Uninitialized memory (cause of plenty of mysterious bugs ...)

 ```bash
 valgrind --leak-check=yes  --read-var-info=yes ./myapp
 ```

-For memory leak, it shows where the leaked memory is allocated.
-For illegal access, it may report if the accessed address is near some legal address space.
+For memory problems, Valgrind will typically show:

+1. Where the illegal access happens (which line of code)
+2. Where it is allocated (if any)
+3. Where it is free'd (if any)

+Options:

-The ` --read-var-info ` option can provide more detailed information about illegal access location.
+1. ` --read-var-info=yes`: provide more detailed information about illegal access location.
+2. `--leak-check=yes`: check for memory leaks

 ### Use case: debugging Postgres